shsagir/play-area-sync/docs/craft-3-tune.md

 ### B. Update Craft with a SFTP workflow

-Just use the shiny update button interface.
-Follow [the official guides](https://docs.craftcms.com/v3/updating.html).
-You need to do that twice: Once for your local installation, once for the one on remote (ony your App).
+Just use the shiny update button in the control panel locally and upload the changes.
+Then, to run the database migrations, access the control panel on remote and hit the "Finish" button.

 ## The storage folder